I Used To Watch . . .

 BUT – we are going to have to put our money where our mouth is.
 Monsanto, DowAgro, PepsiCo and even some of the largest member-donors to the Organic Trade Association (Odwalla, Bare Naked, Kashi, Cascadian Farms Organic, Muir Glen, Larabar, Horizon Organic and Silk) have donated $25 million to oppose GMO labeling in California.

-To defeat them, the Organic Consumers Fund is trying to raise $1M to make the case for GMO labeling to Californians.
+To defeat them, theis trying to raise $1M to make the case for GMO labeling to Californians.

 Donating funds to this campaign may be the best money you’ll spend all year to safeguard your health, and the health of your children.
 So let’s do this, shall we?
-There is no gift to small – everything makes a difference!
-Please donate and share this post or a direct link to the Organic Consumers Fund with everyone you know, then go find the people you missed and tell them, too!
+There is no gift to small – everything makes a difference!and share this post or a with everyone you know, then go find the people you missed and tell them, too!

 Grab your cape, mamas.
 This is a once in a lifetime opportunity to turn the tide against GMO’s, and we need you.